Yejin-Hwang/Stock-Prediction-using-Transformer/README.md

    - Stock prices are heavily influenced by sentiment from news and social media.
    - Adding external sentiment signals could improve forecast accuracy.

+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.